 §668.5 Written arrangements to provide educational programs.

 (a) Written arrangements between eligible institutions.
-(1) Except as provided in paragraph (a)(2) of this section, if an eligible institution enters into a written arrangement with another eligible institution, or with a consortium of eligible institutions, under which the other eligible institution or consortium provides part of the educational program to students enrolled in the first institution, the Secretary considers that educational program to be an eligible program if the educational program offered by the institution that grants the degree or certificate otherwise satisfies the requirements of §668.8.
+(1) Except as provided in paragraph (a)(2) of this section, if an eligible institution enters into a written arrangement with another eligible institution, or with a consortium of eligible institutions, under which the other eligible institution or consortium provides part of the educational program to students enrolled in the first institution, the Secretary considers that educational program to be an eligible program if the educational program offered by the institution that grants the degree, certificate, or other recognized educational credential otherwise satisfies the requirements of §668.8.

-(2) If the written arrangement is between two or more eligible institutions that are owned or controlled by the same individual, partnership, or corporation, the Secretary considers the educational program to be an eligible program if—

-(i) The educational program offered by the institution that grants the degree or certificate otherwise satisfies the requirements of §668.8; and
+(2) If the written arrangement is between two or more eligible institutions that are owned or controlled by the same individual, partnership, or corporation, the Secretary considers the educational program to be an eligible program if— the educational program offered by the institution that grants the degree, certificate, or other recognized educational credential otherwise satisfies the requirements of §668.8.

-(ii) The institution that grants the degree or certificate provides more than 50 percent of the educational program.

 (b) Written arrangements for study-abroad.
 Under a study abroad program, if an eligible institution enters into a written arrangement under which an institution in another country, or an organization acting on behalf of an institution in another country, provides part of the educational program of students enrolled in the eligible institution, the Secretary considers that educational program to be an eligible program if it otherwise satisfies the requirements of paragraphs (c)(1) through (c)(3) of this section.

 (c) Written arrangements between an eligible institution and an ineligible institution or organization.
-If an eligible institution enters into a written arrangement with an institution or organization that is not an eligible institution under which the ineligible institution or organization provides part of the educational program of students enrolled in the eligible institution, the Secretary considers that educational program to be an eligible program if—
+Except as provided in paragraph (d), if an eligible institution enters into a written arrangement with an institution or organization that is not an eligible institution under which the ineligible institution or organization provides part of the educational program of students enrolled in the eligible institution, the Secretary considers that educational program to be an eligible program if—

-(1) The ineligible institution or organization has not—
+(1) The ineligible institution or organization—

+(i) Demonstrates experience in the delivery and assessment of the program or portion of the program they will be contracted to deliver under the provisions of the written arrangement and that the program has been effective in meeting the stated learning objectives; and

+(ii) has not:

-(i) Had its eligibility to participate in the title IV, HEA programs terminated by the Secretary;
+(A) Had its eligibility to participate in the title IV, HEA programs terminated by the Secretary;

-(ii) Voluntarily withdrawn from participation in the title IV, HEA programs under a termination, show-cause, suspension, or similar type proceeding initiated by the institution's State licensing agency, accrediting agency, guarantor, or by the Secretary;
+(B) Voluntarily withdrawn from participation in the title IV, HEA programs under a termination, show-cause, suspension, or similar type proceeding initiated by the institution's State licensing agency, accrediting agency, guarantor, or by the Secretary;

-(iii) Had its certification to participate in the title IV, HEA programs revoked by the Secretary;
+(C) Had its certification to participate in the title IV, HEA programs revoked by the Secretary;

-(iv) Had its application for re-certification to participate in the title IV, HEA programs denied by the Secretary; or
+(D) Had its application for re-certification to participate in the title IV, HEA programs denied by the Secretary; or

-(v) Had its application for certification to participate in the title IV, HEA programs denied by the Secretary;
+(E) Had its application for certification to participate in the title IV, HEA programs denied by the Secretary;

-(2) The educational program offered by the institution that grants the degree or certificate otherwise satisfies the requirements of §668.8; and
+(2) The educational program offered by the institution that grants the degree, certificate, or other recognized educational credential otherwise satisfies the requirements of §668.8;

 (3)(i) The ineligible institution or organization provides 25 percent or less of the educational program; or